Ballistic SNS sandwich as a Josephson junction: Summary and discussion

-Let us summarize the main conclusions of this work: \begin{itemize} \item The ballistic SNS junction is a $\pi$ junction.
-In its ground state the Josephson phase is not zero but $\pm \pi$. \item There is no essential suppression of the supercurrent through the ballistic SNS junction at temperatures on the order or higher than the energy distance between Andreev levels, but lower than the superconducting gap. \item Although the ballistic SNS junction has some properties of the Josephson junction, it is not a weak link in a strict sense.
-Therefore, the weak magnetic field penetrates into the normal layer on the same London penetration depth as into the superconducting layers.
-There is no Josephson plasma mode localized at the normal layer. \item The magnetic vortices in the ballistic SNS junction have an essentially different structure from usual Josephson vortices, but still have energy lower than the energy of the Abrikosov vortex in the bulk of the superconductor.
+Previous investigations of the ballistic SNS sandwich were revised on the basis of our approach, which properly satisfies the charge conservation law and takes into account the incommensurability of the superconducting gap with the Andreev level energy spacing.
+Let us summarize the main conclusions of this work: \begin{itemize} \item Due to the effect of incommensurability, in the ground state of a 1D ballistic SNS sandwich the phase difference $\theta$ across the sandwich is not necessarily 0, but can take any value between 0 and $\pi$.
+Such a sandwich can be called $\theta$ junction.
+The well known $\pi$ junction is a particular case $\theta=\pi$ of $\theta$ junctions. \item In 1D systems there is no essential suppression of the supercurrent through the ballistic SNS junction at temperatures on the order or higher than the energy distance between Andreev levels, but lower than the superconducting gap. \item Although the ballistic SNS junction has some properties of the Josephson junction, it is not always a weak link in a strict sense.
+At zero temperature, or temperatures much lower than the Andreev level energy spacing, the weak magnetic field penetrates into the normal layer on the same London penetration depth as into the superconducting layers.
+There is no Josephson plasma mode localized at the normal layer in this case. \item The structure of magnetic vortices in the ballistic SNS junction essentially differs from structure of usual Josephson vortices, but still have energy lower than the energy of the Abrikosov vortex in the bulk of the superconductor.
 Therefore, vortices are pinned to the normal layer, and the first critical magnetic field for them is lower than for the superconductor bulk.

 \end{itemize}